Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 ‣ You have the option of contesting this suspension by requesting an appeal in writing within 10 days of your arrest.

-Whether you win or lose on your appeal of this issue (or do not appeal at all), it will not affect your DUII charge (though you may gain information in your hearing that could help in defending the DUII charge).
+Whether you win or lose on your appeal of this suspension (or do not appeal at all), it will not affect your DUII charge (though you may gain information in your hearing that could help in defending the DUII charge).

 ‣ If you enter the diversion program, plead guilty to the charge, or win or lose at trial, it will not affect (lessen or overturn) your implied consent suspension for failing or refusing the breath / blood test.

-CHEMICAL TEST FAILURE OR REFUSAL LENGTH HARDSHIP WAIT
+TEST FAILURE OR REFUSAL LENGTH HARDSHIP WAIT

 Breath / Blood Test Refusal 1 year 90 days